nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-clustering-configuration.md

 We advise to use a session affinity mechanism: when a user is connected to a node, they should always be redirected to that node.

-There are several reasons why we advise this configuration.
+There are several reasons why we advise this configuration, described below.

 ### Invalidations